dp119/py_repo/git.md

 # <h2>  What do you mean by Git fork?
  A Git fork is nothing but a copy of a Git repository.
 In a Git ecosystem forking down a Repository enables you with liberal experimentation with different changes with little or no Effects on your original project.

+ Then it can be merged with the original repo using Pull requests.